-To this day, Zambra remains a major Flamenco and Copla form and it is also a vital Flamenco tradition as represented in the Zambras Gitanas del Sacromonte.
+To this day, Zambra remains a major Flamenco and Copla style and it is also a vital Flamenco tradition as represented in the Zambras Gitanas del Sacromonte.

 Furthermore, the Zambra Mora tradition has influenced outstanding classical composers and world-class guitar players like Maestro Sabicas, which in turn have had an impact on modern day composers, such as Rob Mastrianni of the celebrated Beatbox Guitar.
 Latin Grammy award winners, Ojos de Brujo, have also chosen to honor Zambra.

 Moreover, Zambra Mora has become very popular among bellydancers worldwide.
 It was because of the requests of my Bellydance students, I produced my first Zambra educational video in 2002.

 It’s now time to take it to the next level!
 I receive emails from dancers around the world asking questions like: Why was Zambra Mora forbidden?
 Who forbade them?
 What are the differences in the Zambra styles?
 If Zambras were so popular, why did Zambra became an art in danger of extinction, what happened?